Before the EU AI Act Delay Deal: The Digital Omnibus and the High-Risk Calendar

-What the Digital Omnibus Is
+What the Digital Omnibus Was in April

 The Digital Omnibus is a legislative simplification package the European Commission published in November 2025.
 It bundles together targeted amendments to the GDPR, the AI Act, the ePrivacy framework, and related digital rules.
 The Commission's stated goal is to reduce complexity and align overlapping obligations across the EU's digital rulebook, not to rewrite AI policy on the fly.

-The Proposed New Deadlines
+The April Proposed Deadlines

 - ●December 2, 2027 — application date for stand-alone high-risk AI systems under Annex III (biometrics, critical infrastructure, education, employment, essential public and private services, law enforcement, migration, justice, and democratic processes).